Created by CK12 Foundation/Adapted by Christine Miller

 Integumentary System

-Organs of the include the skin, hair, and nails.
+Organs of the integumentary system include the skin, hair, and nails.
 The skin is the largest organ in the body.
 It encloses and protects the body and is the site of many sensory receptors.
 The skin is the body’s first defense against pathogens, and it also helps regulate body temperature and eliminate wastes in sweat.

 Skeletal System

-The consists of bones, joints, teeth.
+The skeletal system consists of bones, joints, teeth.
 The bones of the skeletal system are connected by tendons, ligaments, and cartilage.
 Functions of the skeletal system include supporting the body and giving it shape.
 Along with the muscular system, the skeletal system enables the body to move.
 The bones of the skeletal system also protect internal organs, store calcium, and produce red and white blood cells.

 Muscular System

-The consists of three different types of muscles, including skeletal muscles, which are attached to bones by tendons and allow for voluntary movements of the body.
+The muscular system consists of three different types of muscles, including skeletal muscles, which are attached to bones by tendons and allow for voluntary movements of the body.
 Smooth muscle tissues control the involuntary movements of internal organs, such as the organs of the digestive system, allowing food to move through the system.
 Smooth muscles in blood vessels allow vasoconstriction and vasodilation, thereby helping to regulate body temperature.
 Cardiac muscle tissues control the involuntary beating of the heart, allowing it to pump blood through the blood vessels of the cardiovascular system.

 Nervous System

-The includes the brain and spinal cord — which make up the central nervous system — and nerves that run throughout the rest of the body, making up the peripheral nervous system.
+The nervous system includes the brain and spinal cord — which make up the central nervous system — and nerves that run throughout the rest of the body, making up the peripheral nervous system.
 The nervous system controls both voluntary and involuntary responses of the human organism, and also detects and processes sensory information.

 Endocrine System

-The is made up of glands that secrete hormones into the blood, which then carries hormones throughout the body.
+The endocrine system is made up of glands that secrete hormones into the blood, which then carries hormones throughout the body.
 Endocrine hormones are chemical messengers that control many body functions, including metabolism, growth, and sexual development.
 The master gland of the endocrine system is the pituitary gland, which produces hormones that control other endocrine glands.
 Some of the other endocrine glands include the pancreas, thyroid gland, and adrenal glands.

 Cardiovascular System

-The (also called circulatory system) includes the heart, blood, and three types of blood vessels: arteries, veins, and capillaries.
+The cardiovascular system (also called circulatory system) includes the heart, blood, and three types of blood vessels: arteries, veins, and capillaries.
 The heart pumps blood, which travels through the blood vessels.
 The main function of the cardiovascular system is transport.
 Oxygen from the lungs and nutrients from the digestive system are transported to cells throughout the body.
 Carbon dioxide and other waste materials are picked up from the cells and transported to organs (such as the lungs and kidneys) for elimination from the body.
 The cardiovascular system also equalizes body temperature and transports endocrine hormones to cells in the body where they are needed.

 Lymphatic System

-The is sometimes considered part of the immune system.
+The lymphatic system is sometimes considered part of the immune system.
 It consists of a network of lymph vessels and ducts that collect excess fluid (called lymph) from extracellular spaces in tissues and transport the fluid to the bloodstream.
 The lymphatic system also includes many small collections of tissue, (called lymph nodes) and an organ called the spleen, both of which remove pathogens and cellular debris from the lymph or blood.
 In addition, the thymus gland in the lymphatic system produces some types of white blood cells (lymphocytes) that fight infections.

 Respiratory System

-Organs and other structures of the include the nasal passages, lungs, and a long tube called the trachea, which carries air between the nasal passages and lungs.
+Organs and other structures of the respiratory system include the nasal passages, lungs, and a long tube called the trachea, which carries air between the nasal passages and lungs.
 The main function of the respiratory system is to deliver oxygen to the blood and remove carbon dioxide from the body.
 Gases are exchanged between the lungs and blood across the walls of capillaries lining tiny air sacs (alveoli) in the lungs.

 Digestive System

-The consists of several main organs — including the mouth, esophagus, stomach, and small and large intestines — that form a long tube called the gastrointestinal (GI) tract.
+The digestive system consists of several main organs — including the mouth, esophagus, stomach, and small and large intestines — that form a long tube called the gastrointestinal (GI) tract.
 Food moves through this tract, where it is digested.
 Its nutrients are then absorbed, and its waste products are excreted.
 The digestive system also includes accessory organs (such as the pancreas and liver) that produce enzymes and other substances needed for digestion, but through which food does not actually pass.

 Urinary System

-The is part of the , which removes wastes from the body.
+The urinary system is part of the excretory system, which removes wastes from the body.
 The urinary system includes the pair of kidneys, which filter excess water and a waste product (called urea) from the blood and form urine.
 Two tubes called ureters carry the urine from the kidneys to the urinary bladder, which stores the urine until it is excreted from the body through another tube called the urethra.
 The kidneys also produce an enzyme called renin and a variety of hormones.
 These substances help regulate blood pressure, the production of red blood cells, and the balance of calcium and phosphorus in the body.

 Male and Female Reproductive Systems

-The is the only body system that differs substantially between males and females.
+The reproductive system is the only body system that differs substantially between males and females.
 Both male and female reproductive systems produce sex-specific sex hormones (testosterone in males, estrogen in females) and gametes (sperm in males, eggs in females).
 However, the organs involved in these processes are different.
 The male reproductive system includes the epididymis, testes, and penis.
 The female reproductive system includes the uterus, ovaries, and mammary glands.
 The male and female systems also have different additional roles.
 For example, the male system has the role of delivering gametes to the female reproductive tract, whereas the female system has the roles of supporting an embryo and fetus until birth and also producing milk for the infant after birth.

 Feature: Human Biology in the News